pankod/next-boilerplate/documentation/docs/routing.md

 ```

-According to the above file structure, file names are defined as routes.
+*According to the above directory structure, file and folder names are defined as routes.*

 ```sh
 pages/index -> /